Home / Journals / OR / Online First

 Oncology Research, DOI:10.32604/or.2024.048315

 Abstract Background:: Interleukin 13 receptor subunit alpha 2 (IL13RA2) plays an essential role in the progression of many cancers.
 However, the role of IL13RA2 in infantile haemangioma (IH) is still unknown.
 Materials and Methods:: IL13RA2 expression in IH tissues was analyzed using western blot, qRT-PCR, and immunofluorescence.
 The role of IL13RA2 in haemangioma-derived endothelial cells (HemECs) was determined following knockdown or overexpression of IL13RA2 using CCK-8, colony formation, apoptosis, wound healing, tubule formation, Transwell, and western blot.
 Results:: IL13RA2 expression was upregulated in IH tissues.
-IL13RA2 overexpression promoted proliferation, migration, and invasion of HemECs and induced glycolysis, which was confirmed with… More >
+IL13RA2 overexpression promoted proliferation, migration, and invasion of HemECs and induced glycolysis, More >

 • Open Access